leoleozhu/itext-sample/README.md

 ## Add image with mask

-iText has already provided an example.
-But if you apply a mask to a transparent image, you get black.
+iText has already provided an example for this topic.
+But if you apply a mask to a transparent image, you get blacked image.

 The reason is that:

 * When you create ImageData with `imageData = ImageDataFactory.create`, there is already a mask image in `imageData.getImageMask()`
 * When you apply image mask with `imageData.setImageMask(maskData);`, the original image mask got replaced.

-So in order to correctly place an extra mask on the transparent image, you could combine both the original loaded image mask and the new one.
+In order to correctly place an extra mask on the transparent image, you could combine both the original loaded image mask and the new one.

 Example here <https://github.com/leoleozhu/itext-sample/blob/master/src/test/java/com/leoleozhu/itextimage/ImageMaskTest.java#L87>